buttflattery/jqueryVisualize/README.md

     This extension is tested with Yii 1.1.15 will work for lower version too

 ##Installation
 unzip the jqueryVisualize.zip to you extensions directory
-    ```
+    ```php
     application/extension/jqueryVisualize
     ```
 Direct import into page
     ```php
         Yii::import('ext.jqueryVisualize.jqueryVisualize');
     ```
 OR Add to autoloading in application/config/main.php
     ```php
     'import' => array(
         'ext.jqueryVisualize.jqueryVisualize',